-What if I told you that a single nutrient can enhance all of your acne-curing efforts?
 What if I told you that you’re almost certainly deficient in this nutrient?
 What if I told you that getting more of this acne nutrient is extremely easy, and is one of the best tools for clearing your acne full-stop?

 The acne nutrient in question is vitamin D. Vitamin D isn’t a vitamin at all; it’s a steroidal hormone produced when your skin is exposed to sunlight.
 Mushroom, eggs and dairy contain vitamin D, but not enough to provide the full RDA.